SportsReiter12/Data-Science/NFL Capstone Project/README.md

 Overall, there was not much missing data or at least any that needed cleaning.
 Events that did not occur usually received a zero and are still important for this project because they help illustrate importance.

-My Data Wrangling Code is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Wrangling/NFL%20Capstone%20Project%20Data%20Wrangling.ipynb) and the Data Wrangling Report is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Wrangling/NFL%20Capstone%20Data%20Wrangling%20Report.pdf).
+My code is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Wrangling/NFL%20Capstone%20Project%20Data%20Wrangling.ipynb) and the Data Wrangling Report is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Wrangling/NFL%20Capstone%20Data%20Wrangling%20Report.pdf).

 ## Data Story